gcdean38/ManeaterPhoto/README.md

 </script>

-Important Notes:
+**Important Notes:**
-<br>-Be sure to add a close angle bracket (>) at the end of the line
+- Be sure to add a close angle bracket (>) at the end of the line
-<br>-Replace the word "LINK" with the link to the necessary graphic or photo!
+- Replace the word "LINK" with the link to the necessary graphic or photo!
-<br>  -Access the image link by clicking on the graphic or photo name, right clicking on the image and selecting "Copy Image Address"
+- Access the image link by clicking on the graphic or photo name, right clicking on the image and selecting "Copy Image Address"